abailly/abailly.github.io/slides/mode-of-existence-of-software.md

 <div class="notes">

-* Poiesis is production of something and is the domain of (slave) *labor* whereas *praxis* is action and the domain of freemen
+* Poiesis is production of something and is the domain of (slave) *labor* whereas *praxis* is action and the domain of freemen.
+Praxis is superior to poiesis which allow us to achieve good
 * Praxis as a way to emancipate human beings from labor, see [André Gorz](/posts/gorz.html)
 * Hannah Arendt values praxis as the way to change the society, above contemplation and theoretical work, she was the one who reactivated the distinction between poiesis and praxis
 * considering writing software as praxis, e.g. an action to change the world and do good?